Brennan Poole: IMCA Modifieds and Dirt Late Models

 Poole driving a IMCA Modified in 2008 at Houston Raceway Park.

-Poole drove Dirt Modifieds in the IMCA ranks from 2007 to 2008 for his family's team at their home track of Houston Raceway Park, he scored seven wins in 2008 and the Texas World Dirt Championship.
+Poole drove in Dirt Modified's in the IMCA ranks from 2007 to 2008 for his family team at Houston Raceway Park.
+He earned seven dirt wins and the Texas World Dirt Track Championship before switching disciplines to asphalt in 2009.

-He also ran some select Dirt Late Model races on the side, in addition to his IMCA schedule.
+Poole also ran some select Dirt Late Model races on the side, in addition to his IMCA schedule.

 UARA-Stars Late Models

-From 2009 to 2010, Poole raced Late Model Stock Cars in the UARA-Stars ranks driving the No. 5 for Jamie Yelton where he would score the Rookie of the Year title in 2009 and the Most Popular Driver Award both years as well.
-In 2010 he picked up his first win at Tri-County and would go on to score five more coming at Hickory, Lonesome Pine, Kingsport, Dillon, and Greenville-Pickens and finish runner up in the points.
+From 2009 to 2010, Poole raced Late Model Stock Cars in the UARA-Stars ranks, driving the No. 5 for Jamie Yelton, where he would score the Rookie of the Year title in 2009 and the Most Popular Driver Award both years as well.
+In 2010, he picked up his first win at Tri-County Motor Speedway and would go on to score five more coming at Hickory, Lonesome Pine Speedway, Kingsport Speedway, Dillon Motor Speedway, and Greenville-Pickens Speedway and finish runner-up in the points.

-In 2011, Poole formed his own race team driving the No. 7 and went on to score four wins at Hickory, Kingsport, Rockingham, and Lonesome Pine.
-He clinched the championship at Rockingham after locking the championship up a week before at Concord.
+In 2011, Poole formed his own race team driving the No. 7, and went on to score four wins at Hickory Motor Speedway, Kingsport, Rockingham Speedway, and Lonesome Pine.
+He clinched the championship at Rockingham after locking the championship up a week before at Concord Speedway.

 ARCA Racing Series

 2011

-Poole made his debut in the ARCA Racing Series at Salem Speedway in 2011, driving the No. 55 Chevrolet for Venturini Motorsports, in which Poole would lead 31 laps and win in his debut.
-Poole ran three more races that year in Venturini's 25 car, scoring a pole and a top-five finish at Pocono Raceway.
+Poole made his ARCA Racing Series debut at Salem Speedway in 2011, driving the No. 55 Chevrolet for Venturini Motorsports, and won in his first start.
+He made three additional starts that season, earning one pole.